opinner/opinner.github.io/slides.md

 ---

+# :x Osborn1980
+With currently 1271 citations, one of the most influential and cited papers: [*Estimates of the Local Rate of Vertical Diffusion from Dissipation Measurements*](https://doi.org/10.1175/1520-0485(1980)010%3C0083:EOTLRO%3E2.0.CO;2)

+# :x Gregg2018
+[A 33 page review paper from 2018](https://doi.org/10.1146/annurev-marine-121916-063643), solely about mixing efficiency, concludes that
+"*Nonetheless, observations should continue to be scaled with 0.2 until observations, laboratory experiments, and numerical simulations converge on a more accurate formulation.
+In the meantime, published results should include as many parameters as possible to aid in understanding efficiency and allow subsequent recalculation of turbulent diffusivity.*"

 ## Relation to Mixing
 <!-- .slide: style="text-align: left;"> -->

-An often used approximation is (turbulent) diapycnal diffusivity via Fickian diffusion and the [Osborn relation](https://doi.org/10.1175/1520-0485(1980)010%3C0083:EOTLRO%3E2.0.CO;2).
+An often used approximation is (turbulent) diapycnal diffusivity via Fickian diffusion and the [:Osborn relation](#Osborn1980).

 $\text{Tracer flux} = \frac{\partial}{\partial z} \left( \kappa_\rho \frac{\partial \substack{\text{Tracer}\newline \text{density}}}{\partial z} \right)$ with $\kappa_\rho = \varGamma \frac{\varepsilon}{N^2}$

 $$
 \text{\small mixing efficiency }\varGamma := \frac{\substack{\text{\small change in background potential energy}\newline \text{\small due to mixing}}}{\text{\small Energy expended}} \approx 0.2
 $$
-We are pretty sure $\varGamma$ is <a data-preview-image="/images/efficiency.png"> not constant</a>, but varies over magnitudes.
-But we also have no consistent theory, so we are still using a value from the 80s.
+We are sure $\varGamma$ is <a data-preview-image="/images/efficiency.png"> not constant</a>, but varies by order of magnitudes.
+But we also have no consistent theory, so we are still often use [:a value from the 80s.](#Gregg2018)

 ---